mistersourcerer/mistersourcerer.github.io/EN-us.md

 **that you might enjoy**{:.text-highlight}.
 This is a short list,
 if you want a more comprehensive one
-I can strongly suggest that you find me on the socialz:
+I can strongly suggest you to find me on the socialz:

 {% include social_medias.html %}